About the course

 Teaching takes the form of text classes, supervisions and/or seminars, and background lectures.
 The Armenian and Syriac set texts are read in the first year in text classes, for which you will be expected to prepare, while the Greek set texts will normally be left to you to work through alone.
 You will also be required to write and present essays, either for supervisions or for seminars.
 The second year is normally left for work on the thesis, the subject of which must be approved by the Faculty Board, and for this your supervisor will provide general guidance.

-The examination towards the end of Trinity term in the second year takes the form of four papers.
-These consist of:
+You will sit an examination towards the end of Trinity term in the second year which takes the form of four papers.

 For the specified Armenian and Syriac historical and theological texts, besides passages for translation and comment, there may also be essay questions associated with the set texts.
 The paper on Greek ecclesiastical texts will include some passages from unspecified, as well as specified, texts.

-The thesis (of not more than 30,000 words) must be presented at the end of the second week of the same Trinity term.
-You will be examined viva voce unless you have been individually excused by the examiners.
+The thesis must be presented at the beginning of Trinity term.
+You will be examined by viva voce unless you have been individually excused by the examiners.

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in any subject, though applicants must be able to demonstrate that they have the skills and training necessary to follow the course.
+- a first-class or strong upper second-class undergraduate degree with honours in any subject, though applicants must be able to demonstrate that they have the skills and training necessary to follow the course.

 For applicants with a degree from the USA, the minimum GPA sought is 3.5 out of 4.0.